 What Is Fear Aggression In Cats?

-When we welcome a cat into our life, we do not always know their past.
-And for cats, their memories are sharp and not as forgiving as compared to a dog's.
+When we welcome a cat, we do not always know their past.
+Cats’ memories are sharp and not as forgiving as compared to a dog’s.
 Your feline friend is not praise driven, they instead feel most at ease and comfortable with humans who oblige their desire to be respected.
-For a cat that's dealing with fear aggression, this can come as a result of a traumatic experience which has left them emotionally scared.
-Cats are incredibly sensitive beings, and not as quick to forget situations which have left a lasting impression on them.
+For a cat that’s dealing with fear aggression, this can come as a result of a traumatic experience that has left them emotionally scarred.
+Cats are sensitive beings, and not as quick to forget situations that have left a lasting impression on them.
 As a result, fear-induced aggression can take hold.
 Cats are truly individuals by nature, with some being more reserved than others.
-But regardless of a cat's general disposition, fear aggression has the potential to arise in any cat which has had one or more negative experiences which has caused them to be this way.
+But regardless of a cat’s general disposition, fear aggression has the potential to arise in any cat that has had one or more negative experiences that have caused them to be this way.

-Keep reading to learn more on fear aggression in cats, the signs to watch for, and ways to help a cat dealing with it…
+Keep reading to learn more about fear aggression in cats, the signs to watch for, and ways to help a cat dealing with it…

 fear aggression in cats